MaterializeInc/terraform-provider-materialize/docs/resources/sso_default_roles.md

 ### Required

-- `roles` (List of String) List of default role names for the SSO configuration.
+- `roles` (Set of String) Set of default role names for the SSO configuration.
 - `sso_config_id` (String) The ID of the associated SSO configuration.

 ### Read-Only